Rayna-Yu/AI-pet-agent/README.md

 This continued to be a persistent issue when testing out the agent that I hope to address in the future.

+Additionally, the key attributes were not always extracted.
+For example when asking for a playful young dog in Boston the action would be: Action: search[query="young dog Boston", species="dog", k=3] instead of Action: search[query="playful young dog Boston", species="dog", k=3].
+This is evidence that I will need to further refine the way the agent processes the query to extract the relevent key words and attributes.
+However, even though it is not perfect in finding relevent attributes, it still is able to return decent results.

 ## Further work and improvements
 As can be seen in the results, the agent is far from perfect and has a long way to go to become a useful tool.
 It messes up a lot and does not always adhere to the rules and tools that I set for it.
 I hope to further improve the agent by better prompt engineering the llm to produce higher quality and more consistent results.